-As soon as you think you've identified "the one", start the booking process.
-You will likely have to submit a security deposit at time of reservation.
+Once you believe you've identified "the one", start the booking process.
+You'll likely be required to submit a security deposit at time of booking.

-Good job on booking your vacation home!
+Congrats on reserving your rental home!
 You're on the right path to a fabulous vacation!

 During your Stay

-- Be considerate of the community.
-Local people will probably be as friendly to you as you are considerate of them.
-Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your primary residence.
+- Remember to respect your neighbors.
+More often than not, surrounding residences are filled by permanent locals.
+Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your home.

-- Ensure you protect the rental owner (and your things!) by keeping the vacation rental locked up when you are away, exactly like you would in your own home.
+- Enjoy your stay!
+Make sure that you protect the property owner (and your stuff!) by keeping the vacation home locked up when you are away, exactly like you would at home.

-- How was your trip?
-Nearly all rental property websites ask for reviews after your stay is complete.
-Owners and rental managers will thank you for favorable ratings.
-If anything was wrong and they didn't correct it in a reasonable manner, or when the rental home was not as described, you'll want to make it a point as part of your review.
+- Did you love your vacation rental?
+Virtually all rental websites request feedback after your stay is complete.
+Property owners and rental managers will appreciate your positive reviews.
+If something was wrong and they didn't fix it in a acceptable manner, or when the rental wasn't as described, you should make it a point as part of your critique.